ColdFusionX/ColdFusionX.github.io/_posts/2020-09-25-TravelHTB.md

          $simplepie->init();
          $simplepie->handle_content_type();
 ```
-3.In this part of the code, the URL location for RSS feeds gets defined by `get_feed` function taking `url` variable value.
+- In this part of the code, the URL location for RSS feeds gets defined by `get_feed` function taking `url` variable value.
 First it will check if the url is containing `custom_feed_url` parameter where it will parse the user control custom URL for the RSS feeds, if the `custom_feed_url` parameter isn't present in the URL request it will use the feed from default location `http://www.travel.htb/newsfeed/customfeed.xml` for generating the feeds.

 ```php
 $url = $_SERVER['QUERY_STRING'];